 Chromosomal anomalies in the sperm can also lead to chromosomally abnormal embryos but that incidence is reported to be small at 1% to 2% of cases as compared to about 20% to 90% of human eggs.

-Chromosomal competence of an embryo can be detected with preimplantation genetic screening (PGS), which is available at our Phuket, Bangkokg, Delhi, Mumbai, Ahmedabad, and Chandigarh IVF clinic.
+The chromosomal competence of an embryo can be detected with preimplantation genetic screening (PGS) testing.

 It is hard to determine the exact reason for failure of IVF, but even an idea of the possible cause of failure—age, quality of eggs/sperm, health of uterus, etc.—could help in planning the treatment in a way that tackles the very problem and allows for better chances of success.